U.S. Route 121: History

 As of October 2020, 13.2 mi of US 121 is open to traffic in West Virginia (from the connector to WV 54 near Mullens and WV 16/WV 97 in Sophia) is currently signed as West Virginia Route 121 (WV 121).

 Virginia

-In Virginia, the Coalfields Expressway will run for 49.25 mi, following Virginia Route 83 from the West Virginia border to U.S. Highway 23 in Pound.
+In Virginia, the Coalfields Expressway will run for 49.25 mi, following Virginia State Route 83 from the West Virginia border to U.S. Route 23 in Pound.
 Near the Grundy - Vansant area, U.S. Route 460 will become a new four-lane highway connecting the Coalfields Expressway with Breaks Interstate Park at the Virginia / Kentucky border and Elkhorn City, Kentucky.